pact-foundation/grunt-pact/README.md

 Default value: `false`

 While running through pact files, this will prevent grunt from stopping if an error occurs.

+#### options.logLevel
+Type: `String`
+Default value: `'info'`

+Sets the log level for Pact when running.
+Can be set to 'debug', 'info', 'warn', 'error' or 'fatal'.

 #### options.port
 Type: `Number`